The Red Tent (film): Production

 The film was made with the approval of Nobile.
 Nobile said of Finch's casting, "I don't know if he looks like me.
 But if he reads my books and gets into the spirit of the thing, I'm sure he'll give a splendid interpretation."

 USSR provided 60% of the budget, Italy (via producer Franco Cristaldi) 40%.
 Paul Maslansky was in charge of production for the Italian producer Franco Cristaldi.

 Filming started in February 1968 and went for 62 weeks.
 It included location work in the Estonian Soviet Socialist Republic, the Baltic Sea and the Svalbard Archipelago in the Arctic Ocean, and studio work in Moscow and Rome.

 Fernando Ghia, who worked on the film, recalled "There was an Italian screenplay, a Russian screenplay and an English screenplay.
 The Russians wanted to go one way, we wanted to go another and there was a lot of trouble."
 He claimed, "When you were dealing with the Russians, the actors and technicians were paid by the State and when they were shooting they were paid a bonus, so they shot for ever."

 The Russians planned a film that went for four hours but Americans wanted a shorter movie.
 Half way through the film it was decided to find someone to write new linking scenes for a shorter movie.
 Robert Bolt was then working in Italy with David Lean on what would become Ryan's Daughter when approached to see if he was interested in working on The Red Tent.
-Bolt agreed to do it during a five week break for a fee of $75,000.
+Bolt agreed to do it during a 5-week break for a fee of $75,000.
 Ghia says it was Bolt who came up with the character of Amundsen and attracted the interest of Sean Connery.
 Connery's casting was announced in February 1969.

-Sean Connery was paid $1 million and given top billing even though he was only on screen for ten minutes.
+Sean Connery was paid $1 million and given top billing even though he was only on screen for 10 minutes.
 His role was filmed in Russia starting in late March and took three weeks.

 Shooting was completed on 12 April 1969.
 Paramount picked up the US distribution rights.
-It was one of a number of "international" films starring Claudia Cardinale.

 The international version of the film features original music by Ennio Morricone, with Dino Asciolla as viola soloist and Bruno Nicolai as the conductor.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 5 critics, indicating "generally favorable" reviews.